OpenDSU/docssite/pages/concepts/DSU Introduction (RFC-001).md

 </div>

-<p align="justify">An execution environment is typically a sandbox that obtains the correct key (a KeySSI) to gain access rights to decrypt the DSU.
+<p align="justify">An execution environment is typically a sandbox that obtains the correct key (a <a href="https://www.opendsu.org/pages/concepts/KeySSI%20(RFC-002).html">KeySSI</a>.) to gain access rights to decrypt the DSU.
 This “execution environment” can exist externally on the client/edge device or elsewhere, such as in the cloud or a server.
 OpenDSU implementation standards propose the usage of JavaScript VMs (Virtual Machines) and web assembly to deploy these sandboxes.

 Sandboxes will perform a “DSU reconstruction” operation that can be compared to the booting of a computer and is designed to recognize different “DSU Types” that will control how validation of subsequent versions of DSUs will be handled.</p>